-On completion of the installation of insulation and smoke alarms, EnergySmart provides a Certificate of Compliance and Warranty that acts as a Statement of Insulation for landlords.
+On completion of the installation of insulation, EnergySmart provides a Certificate of Compliance and Warranty that acts as a Statement of Insulation for landlords.
 It contains:

 - The property address.

-- Details of the products installed by EnergySmart and the warranty details of such products which shall include smoke alarms.
+- Details of the products installed by EnergySmart and the warranty details of such products.